tweag/python-monorepo-example/content/blog/2020-01-16-data-vs-control.md

 ---
-title: "A Tale of Two Functors<br/> or: How I learned to Stop Worrying and Love Data and Control"
+title: "A Tale of Two Functors  or: How I learned to Stop Worrying and Love Data and Control"
 shortTitle: A Tale of Two Functors
 author: Arnaud Spiwack
-tags: haskell, linear-types
+tags: [haskell, linear-types]
-description: "Haskell's Data and Control
-    module hierarchies have always bugged me.
+description: "Haskell's Data and Control module hierarchies have always bugged me.
 Now, I understand that the intuition behind the Data/Control separation is rooted in a deep technical justification."
 ---

 Haskell's `Data` and `Control` module hierarchies have always bugged me.
 They feel arbitrary.
 There's `Data.Functor` _and_ `Control.Monad`—why?
 Monads are, after all, functors.
 They should belong to the same hierarchy!

 I'm not that person anymore.
 Now, I understand that the intuition behind the Data/Control separation is rooted in a deep